oardilac/Varied_exercises/README.md

     ```

 ## Projects
-Click on the images to visit the project code.
+Click on the folders to visit the project code.

 <h3>age.py</h3>
 My program will tell you if you are older or younger, even if you are the oldest person in the world.